polillamoteada/potato-late-blight-meta/README.md

 ## Citation
 If you use this dataset, please cite:

-> Castaño J. et al. (2025). *Meta-analysis of predictive models of potato late blight pathosystem under climate change I: Robustness of predictive models over time and need to recalibration*.
+> Castaño J. et al. (2025). *Meta-analysis on criteria and forecasting models for potato late blight pathosystem: Assessing robustness and temporal con-sistency*.
 Agriculture (in review).